maawoo/TDC_thesis/source/04_results.md

-## Utilization
+## Use Cases

-After completing the implementation of the TDC on Terrasense, the functionality and usage was evaluated through computations that encompass a large volume of data per available dataset, as well as a smaller scale time-series analysis.
+After completing the implementation of the TDC on Terrasense, the functionality and usage was evaluated through computations encompassing the entire spatial and temporal extent of the TDC, as well as a smaller scale time-series analysis.

 As mentioned in +@sec:python-framework the conda *user* environment facilitates usage of the TDC.
-In addition, the Singularity container containing the ODC PostgreSQL database needs to run as a background process in order for the ODC Python package to access the indexed data.
-As a working environment a JupyterLab server was started on Terrasense, which could then be accessed on an external system via an SSH (Secure Shell Protocol) tunnel that forwards the necessary ports (i.e., communication endpoints in a computing network) used by the database and the JupyterLab server.
+In addition, the containerized PostgreSQL database needs to run as a background process in order for the ODC Python package to access the indexed data.
+As a working environment a JupyterLab server was started on Terrasense, which could then be accessed on an external system via an SSH (Secure Shell Protocol) tunnel that forwards the necessary ports used by the database and the JupyterLab server.

 All files related to the results presented in this section are also available in a public Github repository: [https://github.com/maawoo/TDC_use](https://github.com/maawoo/TDC_use).